 Back to work

 Going back to work is a tricky question.
 Some workplaces pose a significant risk of COVID-19 exposure to their employees, while others do not.
 Talk to your employer about any safety concerns.
-If you go back to work, you should maintain a 6 feet distance from other employees and wear a mask whenever you are interacting with others or are outside your private office (on the way to the restroom, kitchen area, copy machine, etc.).
+If you go back to work, you should maintain a six feet distance from other employees and wear a mask whenever you are interacting with others or are outside your private office (on the way to the restroom, kitchen area, copy machine, etc.).
 Wash your hands frequently and have hand sanitizer readily available.
 If commuting to your work increases your risk, ask your employer about work-from-home options.

 You’ll notice some common themes with all of these activities: wear a mask, wash your hands, and stay 6 feet away from others.
-Until the vaccine is widely available or there is an effective treatment or vaccine for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.
+Until the vaccine is widely available or there is an effective treatment for COVID-19, the best way to stay healthy is to avoid exposure to the COVID-19 virus as much as possible.